nyanpasu/atorrentlib/README.md

 ##Design
 atorrentlib was started by a very shit programmer who was then quite crap at his trade.
-Hence, the objective of this library is to be simple and the library is not expected to be a very serious reputation, at all.
+Hence, the objective of this library is to be simple and the library is not expected to have a very serious reputation, at all.
 It will attempt to implement the bittorent protocol in the most direct and unobstrusive way possible.
 There will be little concern for "standards" or "convention".
 There is no "style" the developer has chosen to adopt, although consistency will be